Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist NCModernist

 1983 - The Fred and Fran Rudge House, 716 Mount Carmel Church Road, Chapel Hill NC.
 Built by Tom Wilson.
 7500 sf.
 Sold to William (Mack) and Sally Brown.
-Phil Szostak did a renovation.
+Renovated by Phil Szostak.
 Landscape design by Southern Green Landscaping.
 Sold in 1996 to Rex D. and Ellen Adams.
-Sold in 2001 to James B. and Carol D. Moore III.
+Sold in 2001 to Carol D. and James B. Moore III.
 Sold in 2012 to Robert and Amy Lark.
-Renovations by Dixon in 2012, bottom two photos.
-B/W photos by Jerry Markatos.
+Renovated in 2012 by Dixon, bottom two photos.
+Black and white photos by Jerry Markatos.

 dixon